This aim of the inaugural Painaustralia Consumer Advisory Group (CAG) is:

 Kim Allgood

-Kim has been working in the not-for-profit sector for over two decades; she is presently the secretary of a registered health promotion charity, having also served at executive levels on a number of community organisations.
-Kim’s time as a Lifeline telephone counsellor, led to further education in Community Development, and shaping her future directions.
+Kim has been working in the not-for-profit sector for over two decades; she is presently the President of a registered health promotion charity, having also served at executive levels on a number of community organisations.
+Kim’s time as a Lifeline telephone counsellor led to further education in Community Development, shaping her future directions.

 Louisa O’Neill

 Louisa’s chronic pain journey began at 16 when she slipped and injured her lower back.
-Over the years, Louisa’s pain journey has continued and in the last 15 years she has undergone 11 surgeries.
-Louisa is a qualified social worker and currently works part time as a telephone counsellor.
+Over the years, Louisa’s pain journey has continued and in the last 20 years she has undergone 13 surgeries.
+Louisa is a qualified social worker and currently works part-time as a telephone counsellor.
 Louisa suffers from a number of chronic pain conditions and as a result, has been involved in pain management rehabilitation programs and pain support groups.
-Louisa has also been a participant in clinical pain research studies.
-Louisa has a lifetime interest and has worked in suicide prevention and mental health and believes chronic pain affects the whole person.
-Louisa has extensively researched pain prevention strategies and as such, feels she has a lot to contribute to this group, from personal and professional experience.
-Louisa’s aim for this inaugural group is to work hard to provide a voice for, and to represent people living with a chronic pain condition.
+Louisa has also been a participant in numerous clinical pain research studies and other medical research studies.
+Louisa is also Admin of an online pain support group with over 900 members.
+Louisa is a qualified social worker, worked for lifeline for many years as a telephone counsellor and currently works part-time as a case worker.
+Louisa has a lifetime in suicide prevention and mental health and believes chronic pain affects the whole person including their mental health.
+Louisa has extensively researched pain management strategies and as such, feels she has a lot to contribute to this group, from personal and professional experience.
+Louisa’s aim for this inaugural group is to work hard to provide a voice for, and to represent the 3.4 million people living with a chronic pain condition.

 Rachel Seeley

-Rachel has worked in media and communications for over a decade, beginning her career in mining journalism and finding her way to a marketing role with a not for profit organisation, with a little freelance copywriting on the side.
+Rachel has worked in media and communications for over a decade, beginning her career in mining journalism and finding her way to a marketing role with a not-for-profit organisation

-Rachel was diagnosed with endometriosis in 2008.
-More recently, she has been living with adenomyosis, fibromyalgia, chronic fatigue syndrome, and joint hypermobility syndrome.
+Rachel was diagnosed with endometriosis in 2008 and adenomyosis in 2018.
+From 2019 to 2021 she learned to manage fibromyalgia and chronic fatigue syndrome.
+With many of those symptoms thankfully going into remission during pregnancy and post partum she is now learning how to juggle motherhood and chronic pain, including osteoarthritis and joint hypermobility spectrum disorder.
 She had her first surgery for endometriosis at age 23, and had her third and hopefully last surgery for the disease at age 33.

 Jessica Hirst